 Factors Considered in a Corporate Carbon Footprint

-A large factor which comes into play when talking about carbon emissions by businesses is product carbon footprint, which is generally calculated all along the life cycle of a particular product.
-While not very apparent for software companies, other manufacturers and retailers will swear by it as one of the most important considerations while calculating carbon emissions.
+When we talk about carbon emissions for businesses, an important factor which comes into play is product carbon footprint.
+It is generally calculated all along the life cycle of a particular product.
+While not very apparent for software companies, for many manufacturers and retailers it is one of the most important considerations while calculating carbon emissions.

 A corporate carbon footprint considers a number of factors all along the value chain of the entire functioning of the corporation, including emissions produced by the use of its products by the customers.
 Major pollutant gases such as CO2, fluorocarbons, methane, sulfur hexafluoride and nitrous oxide are considered in all the components - including energy consumption.

 Energy consumption is another major factor taken into account.
 Waste generated by the corporation (most prominently e-waste these days) is also an important element.
 Another contributor to the overall carbon footprint is transportation - whether business travel or due to distribution to the end-users or retailers.